 The Culture Crawl is Vancouver’s four day visual arts, design and crafts festival.
 The event involves more than 20,000 people visiting artists in their studios in the area bounded by Main Street and Victoria Drive north of First Avenue in Vancouver.
 Alternatives has been participating for several years, and has recently introduced new original paintings, art cards and the Sip Soul series of coffee mugs.

-Hosted by Alternative Creations Studio and posAbilities – Heritage Hall, Vancouver.
-The Art Show is organized annually by posAbilities to exhibit and sell the works of hundreds of artists who have developmental disabilities and who aim to inspire the community and to dismantle barriers to inclusion.
+The Art Show is organized annually by posAbilities to exhibit and sell the works of hundreds of artists who have diverse abilities and who aim to inspire the community and dismantle barriers to inclusion.
 Studios from across Metro Vancouver participate, along with independent artists who curate their collections of paintings, pottery, glasswork, photography, illustrations, jewelry, cards, craft items and more.
 The event is held in the month of October to celebrate Community Inclusion.
 For more information on how to get involved, visit www.inclusionartshow.com or contact us.